gummiebearz/gummiebearz/README.md

 ### :speech_balloon: Something about me
 Call me gumball. :whale:

-:stars: Each code piece that I have written is an adventure because some bugs are deep within which are not easy to spot with bare eye, giving me a headache sometimes.
-I remember how I had to imagine the code flow and debug it in my head, even when I'm in bed (which I am still doing now).
-And I think the most indescribable feeling (possibly to all devs) is when the program works after hours and hours of debugging.
+:stars: I've been writing a lot projects ever I since I picked up programming.
+I've learnt a lot from them through bugs I encountered, which are not easy to find with bare eyes, and they give me a headache sometimes.
+I've always tried to fix the errors to the best of my ability or it may lead to (an)other error(s).
+The most rewarding thing to me is that the program works after hours, and even days, of debugging.

 :stars: The best decision I have ever made has been switching to **Linux** (another OS), **Neovim** (another self-configured IDE) and **GDB** (Terminal debugging), though using them was painful at first.
 I'm still gaining skills and knowledge about them, and still encounter issues; however, for a Windows person, this has been a life-changing experience for me ❤️